The Paristamen CIO

 Grant Making Policies

-We have two grant-making programmes: (1) Planned Grants, (2) Responsive Grants.
+We currently have two grant-making programmes: (1) Planned Grants, (2) Responsive Grants.
 Any new applications need to be made under the (2) - the Responsive programme.

 1. Planned Grant Making

 Approximately 35% of our funds are committed to our Planned Grant-Making programme - through this we make contributions to national charities which the trustees have decided, as a matter of policy, to support on a long term basis.
-This list is reviewed each year at the February trustees meeting, and occasionally new organisations are added – but only on the basis of trustees’ personal recommendations.
+This list is reviewed each year at the February trustees meeting, and new organisations may be added – but only on the basis of trustees’ personal recommendations.
 It follows, that any new applications need to be made to the Responsive Programme.

 2. Responsive Grant Making